 Let's begin!
 Ask your Cocker Spaniel to get inside his crate and then close the door behind him.

-Stay in the same room so that he can see you - do a bit of ironing (yuk!), have a coffee or read a book, but let him see that you're still home - this will also help to stop him linking being caged with being left alone.
+Stay in the same room so that he can see you.
+Do a bit of ironing (yuk!), have a coffee or read a book, but let him see that you're still home.
+If you crate him while you're home, it will help to stop him linking being caged with being left alone.

 If he's comfortable, leave the room and return after 30 seconds.